-Amount of Annual Cost Annual

-Options Coverage To Employee Cash Refund
+Options Amount of Coverage Annual Cost to Employee Annual Cash Refund

-Core 60% 0 0
+Core 70% 0 0

-Opt I 65% \$ 24 0

-Opt II 70% \$ 48 0

-OPT OUT N/A N/A N/A
+OPT-OUT N/A N/A N/A

 An employee shall not accumulate vacation and sick leave days while on short-term disability.

 5. Long Term Disability